Criminal Law · June 2026

 Criminal Law · May 2025

 Bail is not a privilege — it is the rule, and jail is the exception.
-The BNSS 2023 streamlines India's bail framework while the Supreme Court has repeatedly held that the right to personal liberty under Article 21 must be zealously protected.
+The BNSS 2023 streamlines India's bail framework while the Supreme Court has repeatedly held that personal liberty under Article 21 must be zealously protected.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)